samuel-97/Jugos_Rodier/README.md

 most of his childhood working alongside his father in that shop, about what items to include or not include.

-This project is based on a YouTube Tutorial from Adam Finer - Learn BI Online and his video "Data Analyst Portfolio Project - SQL | Step-by-Step Guide From SQL Database to Interactive Dashboard"
+This project is based in part on a YouTube Tutorial from Adam Finer - Learn BI Online and his video "Data Analyst Portfolio Project - SQL | Step-by-Step Guide From SQL Database to Interactive Dashboard", but the data creation is all my own original thoughts and ideas.